iambotcoder/AWS-Route-53-Failover-Routing/README.md

 ---

+## 🍽️ Let's Consider a Café Example

+Imagine a café website hosted on **two EC2 instances** (`CafeInstance1` and `CafeInstance2`) in different **Availability Zones (AZs)**.
+Customers access the website to view the menu and place orders.

+- **Primary Instance (`CafeInstance1`)** serves the website under normal conditions.
+- **Secondary Instance (`CafeInstance2`)** acts as a backup in case the primary instance fails.
+- **Amazon Route 53 Failover Routing** ensures high availability by automatically redirecting traffic to `CafeInstance2` when `CafeInstance1` becomes unavailable.
+- **AWS SNS** sends an email alert when failover occurs, ensuring quick response to outages.

+This setup helps maintain seamless customer experience and reliability for the café's online presence. ☕🌐
+---

 ## 📖 Overview
 This project demonstrates how to set up **Amazon Route 53 Failover Routing** for a web application.
 The configuration ensures high availability by automatically redirecting traffic to a secondary EC2 instance when the primary instance becomes unavailable.